 Keeping the area of skin that sports your new body art healthy ensures your tattoo will have a better chance to heal correctly.
 Moisturize liberally to prevent sagging and keep skin elastic and firm.

 Also, you should avoid using soaps that contain harsh chemicals and cleansers that strip away skin's natural oils, and don't scrub your tattoo, even after it's healed.
 Scrubbing or intense exfoliating with a loofah or other abrasive surface can remove pigment from your tattoo.
+Caring for your tattoo is an important factor once you have your new ink.

 Friction is the Enemy